ArmanGrewal007/FileManager/README.md

 This is our main JavaScript file, which inherits all the methods defined in previous files and calls them.

+List of packages used --> <br>
+- `express` Express.js to handle routing
+- `multer` For taking files as input, and storing them temporarily in "uploads/" folder
+- `path` To obtain absolute paths of files, for hosting them.
+Also used to find where multer has stored files temporarily, so that now they can be uploaded to s3 bucket
+- `AWS.S3` To put the object on s3 bucket

+List of middleware used --> <br>
+- `express-session` To setup a session and a variable req.session.username in it.
+- `isAuthenticated()` Custom middleware for authentication.
+User can not enter subsequent routes, unless he is logged in
+- `express.json()` Alternative to body-parser, so that we can extract data from HTML forms
+- `morgan` For debugging puposes

 List of API endpoints --> <br>
 - `/register` To register the user and redirect to `/interface`
 - `/login` To login the user and redirect to `/interface`